Coleridge-Initiative/big-data-and-social-science/docs/11-ChapterPrivacy.md

 identifying and managing risky researcher behavior, and management costs [@doyle2001confidentiality].

+Another approach to providing access to confidential data that has been proposed...DP

+Census
+Harvard DP query system (Salil etc.) https://privacytools.seas.harvard.edu/

 More recently, *synthetic data* have been created whereby key features of the original data are preserved but the original data are replaced by results from estimations (synthetic data) so that no individual or